awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you may optionally specify one or both of the following:
     + **rename** Specifies a different name for this metric\.
     + **unit** – Specifies the unit to use for this metric, overriding the default unit for the metric\.
-The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)
+The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + **metrics\_collection\_interval** – Optional\.
 Specifies how often to collect the swap metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This is specified in seconds\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
   + **append\_dimensions** Optional\.
 Additional dimensions to use for only the swap metrics\.
-If you specify this field, it is used in addition to dimensions specified in the global `append_dimensions` field that is used for all types of metrics collected by the agent\. is collected as a high\-resolution metric\.
+If you specify this field, it is used in addition to dimensions specified in the global `append_dimensions` field that is used for all types of metrics collected by the agent\.
+It is collected as a high\-resolution metric\.
 + **mem** – Optional\.
 Specifies that memory metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include one field:
   + **measurement** – Specifies the array of swap metrics to be collected\.
 Possible values are `active`, `available`, `available_percent`, `buffered`, `cached`, `free`, `inactive`, `total`, `used`, and `used_percent`\.
 This field is required if you include `mem`\.